 Quality management firms often conduct resident satisfaction surveys, and you can ask to see the most recent survey results.
 Managers use this feedback to respond to resident suggestions, questions, or complaints, as well as to identify areas of improvement in the programs and services the community offers.
 Many communities also establish resident councils, which allow residents to work alongside the management team to identify opportunities and solutions.

 There are many criteria that you can use to compare senior living communities.
-To help you sort everything out, contact the senior living experts at Life Care Services.
+To help you sort everything out, contact us today.